cagankpln/CCL-CLAM-Cox/README.md

 CREATE PATCHES:

 #Create "DATA_DIRECTORY" and "RESULTS_DIRECTORY" folders.
-Add "slide_" to the start of each data name in "DATA_DIRECTORY".
+Add "slide_" to the start of each data name in "DATA_DIRECTORY" and name of the cohort after the svs number.

 python create_patches_fp.py --source DATA_DIRECTORY --save_dir RESULTS_DIRECTORY --patch_size 256 --seg --patch --stitch